bormaxi8080/osint-timeline/DRAFT.md

 **MOS** is a lightweight operating system based on [Devuan](https://www.devuan.org/), designed specifically for small, energy‑efficient home servers: https://github.com/ich777/mos-releases

 LUKSbox.
 Store sensitive files in the cloud, or on shared media without trusting the host.
 LUKSbox is a Rust-based encrypted-container tool with passphrase, FIDO2 (YubiKey, Titan, Nitrokey, Windows Hello), TPM 2.0, and hybrid post-quantum (ML-KEM-768 / 1024) keyslots.
 Mounts as a real drive on Linux, macOS, and Windows: https://github.com/PentHertz/LUKSbox

+SkySend.
+Minimalist, end-to-end encrypted, self-hostable file and note sharing.
+Zero-knowledge server - files and notes are encrypted in the browser before upload.
+No accounts, no telemetry, built for speed and security: https://github.com/Eirias/skysend

 VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
 With this tool you can do everything you'd normally do using VirusTotal's web page: https://github.com/VirusTotal/vt-cli/